Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • Reversible: Stopping medication reverses side effects

-For most people with obesity, especially severe obesity, the 28.7% weight loss and associated health benefits outweigh the temporary discomfort of side effects during the first few months.
+For most people with obesity — especially severe obesity — the 28.3–28.7% weight loss and associated health benefits outweigh the temporary discomfort during the first few months.
 Proper management strategies, slow dose titration, and medical supervision make retatrutide a tolerable option for the majority.

 Sources